On the duality of massive Kalb-Ramond and Proca fields: Comparison of the free theories

 Let us see how the original fields evolve in terms of mass and scale.
 The fields in (\ref{eq::Paction2}) are canonically normalized.
 Therefore, that the minimal level of quantum fluctuations at scales $\frac{1}{L^2}\gg m^2$ is given for them by

 Using (\ref{eq::normlong}), we obtain that the minimum of the quantum fluctuations for the original longitudinal mode is

 If we divide it by the length scale $L$ in order to compare it with the transverse modes, we can see that it grows faster than these when the mass is small. \\\\ Up to now we saw that both theories propagate the same number of degrees of freedom.
-We have also seen that in the massless limit for each of the theories different kinds of modes survive.
-For the case of the Kalb-Ramond field, it is only the longitudinal mode that survives, whereas for the case of the vector field, the transverse modes survive.
-The final difference between these theories lies in the minimum quantum fluctuations for the original modes.
+Nevertheless, the difference between these theories lies in the minimum quantum fluctuations for the original modes.
 The quantum fluctuations associated with the longitudinal mode of the Proca theory depend on mass in the same way as the transverse modes of the Kalb-Ramond field.
 Then again, the transverse modes of Proca theory and the longitudinal modes of the Kalb-Ramond field both grow in the same way when the length scale decreases.
 We shall see in the next chapter how this difference among the same kinds of modes leads to different properties of the theories as soon as we modify them by an interaction.